 One such example is that starting with the 2020 tax year, Form 990-PF must be filed electronically.
-Foundations that submitted a paper filing have, or will receive a notice from the IRS for incomplete filing of their 2020 Form 990-PF.
-This is because they didn’t meet the electronic-filing requirement.

-May 15 deadline for electronic filing
+May 15 Deadline for Electronic Filing

 This begs the question: Where should a private foundation focus when preparing or reviewing its Form 990-PF?

-Form 990-PF focus areas
+Form 990-PF Focus Areas

-Part I, Analysis of Revenue and Expenses
+Part I: Analysis of Revenue and Expenses

 - Is the foundation a cash or accrual basis taxpayer?
 If it has audited financial statements each year, accrual is likely the better choice for consistency.
 But that could involve an accounting method change.